 How Does Sleep Work?

-Rolling 5d8 gives you a total amount of hit points that can be affected by the spell that are in the 20 ft range.
-Starting with the lowest hit point, creature in the zone subtract their hit points from the total, and they fall asleep.
+Rolling 5d8 gives you a total amount of hit points that can be affected by the spell that is in the 20 ft range.
+Starting with the lowest hit point, creatures in the zone subtract their hit points from the total, and they fall asleep.
 Leftovers are lost and have no effect.

 They also drop anything they are holding and fall prone.
 These creatures automatically fail strength and dexterity-based saving throws.
 Attack rolls have advantage against these creatures.
 Also, any hit from an attacker within 5 feet is a critical hit.